kiwi0fruit/knitty/README.md

 ```
 Pandoc ≥ 2.0 is needed for proper Knitty output re-processing.
 In particular for nested HTML insertions to Markdown for toolchain: `file.md` → `file.md.md` → `file.md.md.html`.

+Pandoc 2.1.\* does not works on windows.
+Pandoc 2.2.\* doesn't have compatible pandoc-crossref version.
+So the only option is Pandoc 2.0.5 and [pandoc-crossref 0.3.0.1](https://github.com/lierdakil/pandoc-crossref/releases/tag/v0.3.0.1).

 Also can install from GitHub:

 ```sh